Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Party wall triggers for rear extensions:

-Most people assume building an extension on their property, not touching the party wall, avoids party wall requirements.
+Most people assume that building an extension on their property, not touching the party wall, avoids party wall requirements.
 Wrong.

-You still need party wall notices if:
+You stilneighbour’sty wall notices if:

-• You build up to the boundary line even if not actually on it
+- You build up to the boundary line, even if not actually on it

-• Your foundations undermine the neighbor’s structure
+- Your foundations undermine the neighbour’s structure

-• You remove part of the party wall for access or to tie in the new structure
+- You remove part of the party wall for access or to tie in the new structure

 In Lewisham’s terraced streets, rear extensions virtually always trigger the 3-meter excavation rule.
 You’re digging foundations 1-1.5 meters deep immediately adjacent to shallow Victorian foundations.